Penang Bridge – connecting the island to the mainland

 Every year the Penang Bridge Run takes place on the Penang Bridge itself and along the scenic coastal highway of George Town.
 This is the only time of the year when the bridge is closed for several hours in the wee hours of the morning.
 The biggest run in the country incorporates a marathon, a half-marathon and a quarter-marathon.
 The Run caters both to serious runners and amateurs.

-To monitor traffic flow and bridge security, the management has a 24-hour closed circuit television (CCTV) camera installed at nine locations along the laybys and main span.
+To monitor traffic flow and bridge security, the management has a 24-hour closed-circuit television (CCTV) camera installed at nine locations along the laybys and main span.
 The CCTV cameras were connected to the Penang Bridge Communication Centre.
 There were five CCTV cameras installed on the mainland and another five units on Penang Island.
 This was to enhance traffic monitoring surveillance and it was necessary to immediately disseminate such information of incidences or congestion to road users.

-Penang Bridge was also equipped with emergency telephones (ET) which were located along both bounds at 1.2 km intervals along the Bridge laybys and the main span.
+Penang Bridge was also equipped with emergency telephones (ET) which were located along with both bounds at 1.2 km intervals along the Bridge laybys and the main span.

 In designing the Toll Booths facility, provision was made for 10 motorcycle lanes and 14 lanes for other classes of vehicles that give motorists a choice of two drive-through options using SmartTAG and Touch ‘n Go.
 Payment by cash was acceptable at all lanes excluding the SmartTAG lanes.